Solvent Effects on Triplet Yields in BODIPY-Based Photosensitizers: Electronic structure

 \subsection{Excited state manifold}

 All electronic structure calculations were performed using the Orca 6.0 software package \cite{neese2012orca, neese2020orca, neese2025software}.
-In BoPTH, only four electronic states are energetically relevant, the ground singlet state $S_0$, the first excited singlet state $\sbo$, the associated singlet charge transfer state $\ct$, and the lowest energy triplet state $\tbo$.
-Figures \ref{fig:elec_struct}(b)-(d) show difference density plots, the difference between ground and excited state electronic densities, illustrating that the first singlet excited state corresponds to an excitation predominantly localized in the BODIPY fragment, whereas the second singlet state is clearly the result of a charge-transfer excitation.
+In BoPTH, only four electronic states were found to be mechanistically relevant, the ground singlet state $S_0$, the first excited singlet state $\sbo$, the associated singlet charge transfer state $\ct$, and the lowest energy triplet state $\tbo$.
+In related molecules including BoANTH, higher-lying triplet states such as a donor-localized triplet and a charge-transfer triplet state depicted in Fig. \ref{fig:rate_data} have been demonstrated to play an important role in triplet state formation.
+Experimentally, the $\tct$ state has also been observed in dyads related to those that we study here\cite{dong2019spin}.
+Our calculations show, however, that for BoPTH the increased stability of the $^S\mathrm{CT}$ state renders ISC into these higher triplets thermodynamically unfavorable.
+This, alongside large reorganization energies, makes their role in the photophysics negligible.
+A more detailed discussion of the calculations justifying this decision can be found in Appendix A. Figures \ref{fig:elec_struct}(b)-(d) show difference density plots, the difference between ground and excited state electronic densities, illustrating that the first singlet excited state corresponds to an excitation predominantly localized in the BODIPY fragment, whereas the second singlet state is clearly the result of a charge-transfer excitation.
 This is further confirmed by noting that this excitation is dominated by a transition where the donor and acceptor molecular orbitals are localized on the PTH and BODIPY fragments, respectively.
 Further, the gas-phase dipole moment of this state is 23.2 D, over three times larger than the corresponding ground state dipole moment (7.2 D), indicating a significant degree of charge-separation.
-State geometries and Hessians were calculated with TDDFT, using the rev-M11 range-separated hybrid functional, which has been shown to perform well in problems with charge-transfer excitations \cite{verma2019revised, verma2020status, lehtola2018recent}, and the def2-TZVP basis set.\cite{weigend2005balanced,weigend2006accurate} The electronic excitation energies and transition dipole moments were calculated from DLPNO-STEOM-CCSD and def2-SVP basis set.
+State geometries and Hessians were calculated with TDA-TDDFT, using the rev-M11 range-separated hybrid functional, which has been shown to perform well in problems with charge-transfer excitations \cite{verma2019revised, verma2020status, lehtola2018recent}, and the def2-TZVP basis set.\cite{weigend2005balanced,weigend2006accurate} The electronic excitation energies and transition dipole moments were calculated from DLPNO-STEOM-CCSD and def2-SVP basis set.
 The geometry optimizations and frequencies were calculated in implicit solvent (ACN) while the electronic energies were calculated without implicit solvent.